shelkmike/Elloreas/README.md

 Elloreas is a targeted genome assembler, which means it takes a starter and then iteratively extends it with sequencing reads.
 This starter may be a contig from another assembly or just a random read.
 The principle of operation of Elloreas is similar to the principles of many other similar tools, like [TASR](https://github.com/bcgsc/TASR), [Mapsemsler2](http://colibread.inria.fr/software/mapsembler2/), [NOVOPlasty](https://github.com/ndierckx/NOVOPlasty) or [DistributedNucleatingAssembler](https://github.com/JGI-Bioinformatics/Kmernator).
 However, while those assemblers are designed for short reads, Elloreas was created for long reads, produced by sequencing machines of PacBio and Oxford Nanopore.

 I created Elloreas to assemble the mitochondrial genome of Fagopyrum esculentum.
 A feature of this genome is that it consists of 10 circular chromosomes.
 Moreover, they can recombine, merging with each other or splitting into several smaller chromosomes.
 Multiple alternative forms of chromosomes coexist within a single plant, this is called "structural heteroplasmy".
-You can read more about this in an upcoming paper "Mitochondrial genome of Fagopyrum esculentum and the genetic diversity of extranuclear genomes in buckwheat" where Elloreas is described.
+You can read more about this in the paper ["Mitochondrial genome of Fagopyrum esculentum and the genetic diversity of extranuclear genomes in buckwheat"](https://pubmed.ncbi.nlm.nih.gov/32408719/) where Elloreas is described.
 I thought that Elloreas may be useful for other bioinformaticians, this is why I deposited it on GitHub.

 ### How to run Elloreas.
 A simple version, which will often be enough: